quantiota/Raspberry-Pi-AI-Agent-Host/notebooks/vehicle-tracking/README.md

 dbname="qdb",
 user="admin",
 password="quest",
-host="yourhost.freeddns.org",
+host="yourdomain.tld",
 port="8812"
 ```

-Remember to replace **<yourhost.freeddns.org>** with the actual DDNS domain name that points to the IP address of the Docker host where your Raspberry Pi is running.
+Remember to replace **<yourdomain.tld>** with the actual DDNS domain name that points to the IP address of the Docker host where your Raspberry Pi is running.

 ### GPS Tracker Data query